GaloisInc/pirate/spec/resources.rst

 and allows integrators with the ability to reconfigure an application with needing to modify the program source.

-Inter-enclave communication chanenls are the most common resource that the Pirate framework will manage and the focus of our initial demonstration system.
+Inter-enclave communication channels are the most common resource that the Pirate framework will manage and the focus of our initial demonstration system.
 However, we envision this framework will be useful for initializing other types of information, and plan to